All Collections

 1. Pick up the phone.

-Regardless of if you need to send a longer email or not.
-Following it or preceding it with a call is a great way to show you care and manage expectations.
+Regardless of whether you need to send a longer email or not.
+Following or preceding it with a call is a great way to show you care and manage expectations.

 2. Use bullet points